Brief Chronology

-July 1911, Santa Maria Valley Railroad incorporated
+History of the Santa Maria Valley Railroad

 August 1911 Material arrives in Santa Barbara aboard the steam schooner "Yellowstone" transported via SP to Betteravia, construction begins